Yann39/java-wasm-teavm/README.md

 mvn clean package
 ```

-Then copy the wanted HTML file into the _target/webapp/js_ or _target/webapp/wasm_ folder and launch it in your preferred browser.
+Then copy the wanted HTML files into the _target/webapp/ folder and launch them in your preferred browser.

 # License